 The HPT TCP reports to the Working Party on Energy End-Use Technologies (EUWP).
 Created in 1977, the objectives of the HPT TCP are as follows:

 - The Programme shall consist of co-operative research, development, demonstrations, promotion, and exchanges of information aimed at supporting heat pumping technologies as realistic, reliable, and well-known devices to save energy resources and to reduce local and global emissions to protect the environment.

 - The Contracting Parties shall implement the Programme by undertaking one or more tasks.
 The tasks shall be open to participation by two or more Contracting Parties.

-Information or material of the HPT TCP (formally organised under the Implementing Agreement for a Programme of Research, Development, Demonstration and Promotion of Heat Pumping Technologies) does not necessarily represent the views or policies of the IEA Secretariat or of the IEA’s individual Member countries.
-The IEA does not make any representation or warranty (express or implied) in respect of such information (including as to its completeness, accuracy or non-infringement) and shall not be held liable for any use of, or reliance on, such information.
+Information or material of the HPT TCP (formally organized under the Implementing Agreement for a Programme of Research, Development, Demonstration, and Promotion of Heat Pumping Technologies) does not represent the views or policies of the IEA Secretariat or of the IEA’s individual Member countries.
+The IEA does not make any representation or warranty (express or implied) in respect of such information (including as to its completeness, accuracy, or non-infringement) and shall not be held liable for any use of, or reliance on, such information.